 He doesn’t use mood boards or sketch pads, instead what nature gives us all, from tiny to plus size.
 Part of why the Galaxy works is Mouret’s understanding that different women require different support.
 “A big breakthrough for me was when I started to understand bras.
 The back of the dress is solid so you can conceal any underwear you want.”

 Recent expansion has included the perfume “Une Amourette”, the result of a collaboration with irreverent Parisian perfume house, Etat Libre d’Orange.
 This has ignited his passion anew.
 “I felt as if I was back to 20 years ago, longing to learn.
 Smell touches your brain, your imagination.
 It’s really feminine and masculine at the same time.”
-Distinctly feminine are the Roland Mouret maisons; two beautiful stores, the first of these, with an atelier on the premises is at 8 Carlos Place, in London’s Mayfair, the second, the Manhattan apartment, on New York’s Madison Avenue.
-In addition, a lavish book, to be published by Rizzoli in September 2018, not only celebrates the past 21 years of design, it provides a blueprint for the future.
+Distinctly feminine is the Roland Mouret maison; a beautiful stores with an atelier on the premises at 8 Carlos Place, in London’s Mayfair.
+In addition, a lavish book, published by Rizzoli in September 2018, not only celebrates the past 21 years of design, it provides a blueprint for the future.

 The brand, which is profitable, now includes eyewear, shoes, bags, accessories and bridal.
 The future, says its creator will involve the chance to play with the icons he has created and to push technique.
 The key to everything are Mouret’s craftsman’s hands, who know how to create pieces which become like a second skin, intimate and sensuous, and yet empower the wearer.